03 Feb The Beginners Guide to Implementing S&OP on IBP

 IBP is everywhere these days.
 SAP’s new advanced planning platform, Integrated Business Planning platform, is here and it is ready for prime time.

 By now, if you’re a person who tends to read blogs like this, you will have seen plenty of PowerPoints, diagrams and acronyms.
 Terms like HANA and cloud now appear so often, they lose all meaning.
 But beyond the hype is an actual application with real tasks, actual configuration, testing, interfaces and training.
 So how do you prepare for a sales and operations planning project on the IBP platform?
+We’ll get you started with a simple guide for implementing S&OP on IBP.

 It’s going to be different, but it doesn’t have to hurt.
 So let’s get ahead of it and start the preparation now.